Here -- by popular demand -- is the recipe

 Rubber spatula (scraper)

-Your indispensible, well-seasoned, cast-iron griddle or skillet (other
+Your indispensible, well-seasoned, cast-iron

-pans will do, but I
+or skillet (other pans will do, but I cannot guarantee

-cannot guarantee the results)
+the results)

-Gas stove preferred; electric stove if that is all that is available;
+Gas stove preferred; electric stove if that is all that is

-I'm sure a camp fire would work, too.
+available; I'm sure a camp fire would work, too.

 |